 Many people find ice crunching annoying or simply strange but for many others, it’s a hard habit to break.
-Ice crunchers just love the feel and the sound of crunching ice in their mouth and the whole thing may seem harmless, that is until part of their front teeth breaks or some other tooth gets chipped that they will need a tooth restoration procedure.
+Ice crunchers just love the feel and the sound of crunching ice in their mouth and the whole thing may seem harmless, that is until part of their front teeth breaks

 Some crunch ice simply because it’s refreshing while some may do it to control hunger pangs.
 Other ice crunchers find that it soothes their nerves and help them relax.
 More serious cases of crunching ice point to a vitamin deficiency.
 Whatever the reason for your chronic love of crunching ice, this habit is just bad for the teeth – plain and simple.